 The Hungry Ghost is an adventure story for middle-grade readers, set in the real world with fantasy elements.
 At its heart is a mystery and a deep love of family—both the living and those we have lost.

-The book is published by Pushkin Press on 24.
-September 2020.
-Anna Morrison has designed the stunning cover, and I love it just as much as the cover she made for The Missing Barbegazi.
+Anna Morrison has designed the stunning cover for Pushkin Press, and I love it just as much as the cover she made for The Missing Barbegazi.

-You can pre-order The Hungry Ghost at your local bookshop or by using one of the pre-order links below.
+You can order The Hungry Ghost at your local bookshop or by using one of the links below.

-If you’re in Singapore, you can pre-order the book at Closetful of Books:
+If you’re in Singapore, you can order the book at Closetful of Books:

 What people are saying:

-“A gripping, moving, perfectly crafted story… one of my books of the year.“Sinéad O’Hart, author
+“A gripping, moving, perfectly crafted story of grief and love and family, with a compelling mystery and a very unusual friendship.
+One of my books of the year.“Sinéad O’Hart, author